Hugo Magnetti

 Hugo Magnetti (born 30 May 1998) is a French professional footballer who plays as a midfielder for Ligue 1 club Brest.

 Career

 Born in Marseille, Magnetti spent his youth career with various local clubs in his hometown before moving to SC Bastia in Corsica at 16.
-On 31 May 2018, he joined Stade Brestois 29 in the French Ligue 2.
+On 31 May 2018, he joined Stade Brestois 29 in Ligue 2.
 He made his professional debut with Brest in a 1–0 Ligue 2 loss to FC Metz on 30 July 2018.

-On 19 September 2024, during an Champions League against Sturm Graz, he scored Brest’s first ever European goal, for its debut in an UEFA club competition.
+On 19 September 2024, during a UEFA Champions League game against Sturm Graz, he scored Brest’s first-ever European goal, for its debut in a UEFA club competition.

 Personal life

 Born in France, Magnetti is of Italian descent.